sheyijojo/Docker_CERT/7-Docker-swarm/5-overlay-netwks.md

 When you intialize a Docker swarm cluster, it creates a new network of type overlay, an internal private network thst spans accross all nodes in the cluster.

-When docker swarm is initialized, the default type of network is the ingress neteork
+When docker swarm is initialized, the default type of network is the ingress network of type overlay

 Imagine we have a single node cluster and we plan to run a web server container on it and each of it tries to map port 5000 to 80 on the same host
 ```